propelling-coding/Void-gaming-tutorial/README.md

 # Void-gaming-tutorial
 A tutorial for gaming on void Linux.

 This tutorial aims to help those who have just installed void, and would like a quick startup to playing games.
-A quick disclaimer - this tutorial is aimed at NVIDIA users primarily and I also can't account for all hardware combinations.
+A quick disclaimer - this tutorial is aimed primarily at NVIDIA users primarily and I also can't account for all hardware combinations.
 For reference, I have an RTX 3060 and an i9 10900k.
-This tutorial will assume that you have just finished installing void, and is for Wayland users (but most things should still be relevant on an x11 environment).
+This tutorial will assume that you have just finished installing void, but feel free to skip ahead if you've done some of these steps.
 I am using niri + noctalia with lightdm.
-This also assumes that the multilib repository, multilib non-free and non-free repositories are enabled.
+This tutorial also assumes that the multilib repository, multilib non-free and non-free repositories are enabled.
 A useful resource for this is the void handbook: https://docs.voidlinux.org/xbps/repositories/index.html

 # Driver installation